Abdulkbk/Abdulkbk/README.md

 - 👋 Hi, I’m @Abdulkbk
 - 👀 I’m interested in Software and Data Engineering
-- 🌱 I’m currently learning Data Engineering and Golang
+- 🌱 I’m currently learning more about Data Engineering and Golang
 - 💞️ I’m looking to collaborate on Building the next Big Softwares
 - 📫 How to reach me: [Github](https://github.com/Abdulkbk/Abdulkbk) [LinkedIn](https://www.linkedin.com/in/abdulkbk/)